-Following an oil change, verify that the proper amount and type of oil was put in the engine and that the oil level on the dipstick is not above the full mark or below the add marks.
+Following an oil change, verify that the proper amount and type of oil was put in the engine and that the oil level on the dipstick is not above the full mark or belc the add marks.
 Refer to the Owner's Manual or Service Manual for information on recommended oil quantity, viscosity, and quality.
+Diesel engines require a CH 4 or CG-4 oil rating.